quintel/documentation/docs/main/cost-methods.md

   -  Biomass treatment
   -  Other intallations (synthetic kerosine, regasification of lng, and energy compressors for network gas)

-4. **Infrastructure**: CAPEX + OPEX of the gas, heat, hydrogen, and electricity network.
+3. **Infrastructure**: CAPEX + OPEX of the energy infrastructure.
+Subgroups:
+  -  Gas network (natural gas and green gas)
+  -  Heat network
+  -  Hydrogen network
+  -  Electricity network

-5. **Storage and conversion:** Installation-related costs (CAPEX + OPEX).
+4. **Storage and conversion:** Installation-related costs (CAPEX + OPEX).
 All G2P is associated with means of 'Energy production'.
+Subgroups:
+  -  Power-to-power (p2p)
+  -  Power-to-gas (p2g)
+  -  Power-to-heat (p2h)
+  -  Storage (of hydrogen and heat)

-6. **Energy carriers and import:** All net primary demand of energy carriers.
+5. **Energy carriers and import:** All net primary demand of energy carriers.
 The carrier costs for export are is subtracted from the import costs.
 For example if gasoline (made in the country) is exported the neccessary imported crude oil costs are substracted from the total crude oil import.

-7. **Carbon capture, sequestration and utilisation (CCSU):** CAPEX + OPEX of all CCUS technologies, including CO2 costs.
+6. **Carbon capture, sequestration and utilisation (CCSU):** CAPEX + OPEX of all CCUS technologies, including CO2 costs.

-**Important:** Group 1-4 consists of the CAPEX and OPEX excluding fuels and CCUS costs, which are categorised separately in group 5 and 6.

 ## CAPEX and OPEX
 The costs of group 1-4 consists of two variables: CAPEX or `capital_expenditures_excluding_ccs` and OPEX or `operating_expenses_excluding_ccs`